Man injured in Wauseon house fire

 WAUSEON — A Wauseon man was hospitalized early Thursday morning following a house fire.

 Wauseon Fire Department was called at 12:34 a.m. to 233 E. Walnut St. for a report of a fire.
 Upon arrival, crew found heavy smoke and fire coming from the single-story home.
-Providing mutual aid were Delta and Archbold fire departments.
+Providing mutual aid were Delta, Archbold and Morenci, Mich., fire departments.
+Wauseon Police Department assisted as well.

 According to the Fulton County Auditor's Office, the property is owned by Matthew Graber.